BeehiveNGO/Beehive/README.md

 **Beehive** is a **nonprofit**, **open source initiative** launched by former United Nations staff that's bringing humanitarian organizations, tech volunteers and supporters together to **solve** and **model** how to vastly improve **humanitarian financing technology** at the **crowdfunding level**.

-Beehive team members are building the world’s first open source, open-data-driven **humanitarian crowdfunding platform** and the **backend architecture** and **software frameworks** developers need to setup, power and scale next generation, [IATI](http://iatistandard.org) compliant humanitarian crowdfunding applications.
+Beehive team members are currently building the world’s first open source, open-data-driven **humanitarian crowdfunding platform** and the **backend architecture** and **software frameworks** that developers need to setup, power and scale next generation, [IATI](http://iatistandard.org) compliant humanitarian crowdfunding applications.

 [Learn More](https://github.com/BeehiveNGO/Beehive/wiki/About-Beehive), Pitch Deck